wwt/dcauto-study-resources/docs/sections/section_0.md

 ## Overview

 :computer: In case you're wondering, "_Why do I need a development environment?
-I'm studying for an exam, right?_"  In our opinion, this is an exam for operations _developers_ and a developer needs the right tools in order to do their job well.
-Because the exam topics cover so many subjects, the array of tools, software packages, etc. is big enough that putting together an effective development environment, even if only for exam study, takes a lot of time.
+I'm studying for an exam, right?_"  In our opinion, this is an exam for operations _developers_ and a developer needs the right tools to do their job well.
+Because the exam topics cover so many subjects, the array of tools, software packages, etc., is big enough that putting together an effective development environment, even if only for exam study, takes a lot of time.
 We want you to save that time and help you get into the study materials as quickly as possible.

 ---